A Closer Look at the Traits for Async

 Something very similar to this definition will likely end up as part of Rust’s standard library.
 In the meantime, it’s part of the toolkit of most runtimes, so you can rely on it, and everything we cover next should generally apply!

-In the example we saw in the section on streaming, though, we didn’t use
+In the examples we saw in the “Streams: Futures in Sequence” section, though, we didn’t use poll_next or Stream, but

 method so we can do just that: